-The Yukon-Koyukuk Elder Assisted Living Facility (YKEALF) recently received substantial economic help as U.S. Bancorp Community Development Corporation (USBCDC), a wholly-owned subsidiary of U.S. Bank, and Travois New Markets, a Community Development Entity dedicated to investments in Indian Country, worked together to provide the facility with more than $2 million in New Markets Tax Credit (NMTC) equity.
-The funding will allow for the installation of solar panels and the addition of a wood-based heating system at the new $7.8 million facility, provide capital for the purchase of medical supplies and equipment and create a reserve of capital to fund operations.
+The Yukon-Koyukuk Elder Assisted Living Facility (YKEALF) received substantial economic help as US Bancorp Community Development Corporation (USBCDC), a wholly-owned subsidiary of US Bank, and Travois New Markets, a Community Development Entity dedicated to investments in Indian Country, worked together to provide the facility with more than $2 million in New Markets Tax Credit (NMTC) equity.
+The funding allows for the installation of solar panels and the addition of a wood-based heating system at the new $7.8 million facility, provide capital for the purchase of medical supplies and equipment and create a reserve of capital to fund operations.

 Five federally recognized Alaska Native tribes came together to build the facility in central Alaska: Nulato Tribe, Louden Tribe, Native Tribe of Koyukuk, Ruby Tribe and the Kaltag Tribe.
 The tribes needed a conveniently located facility for their elders, who otherwise would have to travel 150 miles to receive access to safe, affordable housing, a subsistence diet, medical care and quality assisted living services.

 Because of the new facility, which moved in its first tenant in July, up to 11 elders can remain in their communities and receive top quality housing and health care.
-The construction phase provided 28 jobs, and once operational, the facility will employ nine full-time-equivalent employees.
+The construction phase provided 28 jobs, and once operational, the facility employs nine full-time-equivalent employees.

 “In every community and culture, it is important to keep the elderly close to family and friends,” said Lahka Peacock, an advisor to YKEALF and owner of Rural Development Group.
 “In remote Alaska Native villages, the importance is much higher.
 As cultural traditions, stories and language are slowly lost, keeping the elders close to their villages to share this information is a chance at keeping the traditions and language alive.
 The benefits of this facility are as important for the elderly as they are for the entire region.”

-In addition to keeping the elders connected to their community, YKEALF will allow for interaction between generations.
-Community members will provide elders with food from fishing, hunting, trapping and gathering.
+In addition to keeping the elders connected to their community, YKEALF allows for interaction between generations.
+Community members provides elders with food from fishing, hunting, trapping and gathering.
 Local students will adopt an elder, receive mentoring and help with housekeeping and kitchen duties.
-Elders will be able to pass on their knowledge and values by teaching cultural crafts and singing, sharing in potlatches and telling stories.
+Elders was able to pass on their knowledge and values by teaching cultural crafts and singing, sharing in potlatches and telling stories.